Have you checked your self-care and battery levels recently?

 What I have noticed is that because I took self-care, the world didn’t end, the sun still shone and I kept breathing.
 Things got sorted, people forgave my distance and the birds still sang.

 I practiced self-care by taking some time off work, I walked in the sunshine, I spent a day lazing in bed eating rubbish food, watching soppy films and allowing myself to rest.
-I allowed myself to feel, to cry, to process, to not be everyone else’s dumping ground.
+I allowed myself to feel, to cry, to process, not to be everyone else’s dumping ground.
 I then slept, I ate good food, and I relaxed, I also slowly returned to my normal routine, not too quickly as I knew my battery wasn’t quite 100%.

 My top six battery recharge solutions